Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: Problem Statement

 For several selections of $f$, $g$, and $s$, the formulation in \eqref{eq:control-affine-dynamics} specializes to several different system identification problems.
 When $g \equiv 0$, the problem reduces to determining the unknown dynamics $f$ for a higher order dynamical system.
 When $s = 1$ the problem becomes a system identification problem for a first order control-affine system.
-If $s=1$ and $g \equiv 0$, the method developed in this manuscript agrees with that of \cite{SCC.Li.Rosenfeld2020} for the case of $q=1$.
+If $s=1$ and $g \equiv 0$, the method developed in this manuscript agrees with that of \cite{SCC.Li.Rosenfeld2020} for integer-order systems with $q=1$.

 Systems of the form \eqref{eq:control-affine-dynamics} encompass $s-$th order linear systems and Euler-Lagrange models with invertible inertia matrices, and hence, represent a wide class of physical plants, including but not limited to robotic manipulators and autonomous ground, aerial, and underwater vehicles.